EngineScript/EngineScript/README.md

 ### Step 2 - Edit Options File
 After the initial setup script has run, you'll need to alter the install options file before continuing.

 First, retrieve your Cloudflare Global API Key at **https://dash.cloudflare.com/profile/api-tokens**.

-Edit: **/home/EngineScript/enginescript-install-options.txt**.
+Then you'll need to edit the configuration file at **/home/EngineScript/enginescript-install-options.txt**.

+Run the following command:
 ```shell
 es.config
 ```

 ### Step 3 - Main Install Process
-Once you've filled out the enginescript-install-options.txt file with your personal settings, run the following command to continue with the installation process:
+Once you've filled out the configuration file with your personal settings, continue with the main installation process.

+Run the following command:
 ```shell
 es.install
 ```